 The creativity of students and teachers I meet in K-12 classrooms is evident, but often schools are not set up in ways that encourage innovation.
 Traditional classroom layout, 45-minute class periods, seeking "one right answer" in preparing for standardized tests limits the ideation and project-based problem-solving I was exposed to as a design student, and that have used nearly every day of my life.

-Paintbox Press has embarked on creating a series of interactive books on design that introducing young people to a variety of creative professions, empowering them to use their imagination along with the process of design to tackle challenges and, ultimately, to make their world a better place.
-To date, three books have been released, and a fourth is currently in process.
+Paintbox Press has embarked on creating a series of interactive books on design that introduce young people to a variety of creative professions, empowering them to use their imagination along with the process of design to tackle challenges and, ultimately, to make their world a better place.
+To date, three books have been released, and a fourth, Fashion Design for Kids, is currently in process.

 To request notification as new books are published, please opt-in to our monthly email postcard that contains tidbits from the fascinating world of design as well as information on new releases and occasional special offers.